Heritage College & Seminary: History

 Central Baptist Seminary was itself formed out of a split in fundamentalist Baptist ranks when, in 1948, firebrand Baptist leader Thomas Todhunter Shields, then head of the Union of Regular Baptist Churches of Ontario and Quebec, dismissed Dean W. Gordon Brown from his seminary.
 Brown and 50 students then went on to begin a new seminary holding more moderate positions under the direction of President Jack Scott.
 The first number of years the seminary was housed at Forward Baptist Church in Toronto, Ontario.
 In 1950, the seminary acquired a new building at 225 St. George Street, Toronto.
 In its formative years, CBS provided undergraduate and graduate theological education until the mid-1980s.
 In later years the seminary was moved to Gormley, Ontario (north of Toronto).

 London Baptist Seminary began in 1976 in London, Ontario.
 The school provided undergraduate and graduate theological education.
 In 1981, the school's name changed to London Baptist Bible College and London Baptist Seminary (LBBC & LBS).
 In 1991, the Ontario legislature officially recognized the seminary as a degree-granting institution through the passage of "An Act to Incorporate the Heritage Baptist College and Heritage Theological Seminary, 1991, 1991".

 Heritage was founded in 1993 through the merger of the former London Baptist Bible College and Seminary of London, Ontario and Central Baptist Seminary of Toronto, Ontario.

-Administration and organizational structure
+Administration

 Heritage College and Seminary is governed by a Board of Governors composed of distinguished Christian leaders from across Ontario.
 Heritage has adopted a Carver Policy Governance model for the Board of Governors and the institution.
-Heritage College and Seminary is affiliated with the Fellowship of Evangelical Baptist Churches in Canada (Central Region), to whose churches the school serve s along with other like-minded evangelical churches, organizations, and denominations.
+Heritage College and Seminary is affiliated with the Fellowship of Evangelical Baptist Churches in Canada (Central Region), to whose churches the school serves with other like-minded evangelical churches, organizations, and denominations.

-The current President of Heritage College & Seminary is Rick Reed.
-Reed's appointment to the office began in January 2013.
-Prior to his appointment, Reed served as the senior pastor of Metropolitan Bible Church in Ottawa, Ontario.

-After the retirement of former Vice President of Academics, David Barker, J. Stephen Yuille was appointed to the office, serving also as the Academic Dean of the college.
-Prior to his appointment, Yuille was the teaching pastor of Grace Community Church in Glen Rose, Texas.
-Yuille has been an associate professor of biblical spirituality at The Southern Baptist Theological Seminary since 2015.

-Heritage is currently organized into two schools: